Reichenbach, Upper Palatinate: First World War and the inter-war period

-1921 with regard to the prevailing housing shortage in the municipality of Reichenbach from 1 March each influx of foreign imports prohibited.
-In 1922, the water turbine at the nearby river rain improved.
-In 1923 the whole municipality introduced the electric light.
-The currency reform of 1923 brought a big improvement.
+In 1921, in view of the general housing shortage in the community of Reichenbach, all immigration from outside the community was prohibited as of March 1.
+In 1922 the water turbine on the nearby Regen River was improved.
+Then in 1923 electric light was introduced in the whole community.
+The currency reform in 1923 brought a great improvement.

-On the night of March 2, 1924, the monastery was hit by a devastating fire.
-The Holzlege and the barn burned down completely.
-All stocks of fodder, straw, and many cars and plows were lost.
-On March 5, the monastery bell rang, announcing another fire.
-This was a barn fire in Kienleiten.
-By tapferes could intervene on that day the house saved.
-On 7 March, two days later, there was a third fire alarm.
-Now burned beside the still-standing house down.
+In 1924, a devastating fire struck the monastery during the night of March 2 to 3.
+The woodyard and the barn burned down completely.
+All supplies of fodder and straw were lost, together with many wagons and plows.
+As soon as March 5, the monastery bell announced another fire.
+This time a barn in Kienleiten was on fire.
+Thanks to prompt intervention, the nearby residential house could be saved.
+On March 7, two days later, there was a third fire alarm.
+This time the house next to it burned down.

-In 1924, a monastery built its own sawmill.
-During the completion phase of the hydroelectric plant at the rain, two floods during rainfall rolled an immense amount of water and approached the building, which threatened to collapse.
-Though these natural events delayed the construction, it was finally completed in 1926.
-They now made 20 hp.
+Also in 1924, the monastery's own sawmill was built.
+During the completion phase of the hydroelectric power plant on the Regen River, two floods occurred.
+The rain rolled in enormous masses of water and the building threatened to collapse.
+These events delayed the construction, which was finally completed in 1926.
+It now had a capacity of 20 horsepower.

-1927, the council from 1 July, the survey of a beer tax, 1 per hectolitre Reichsmarks.
-With effect from 11 December 1927 was at the request of the monastery the tax on beer to 50 pfennig off.
+In 1927, the municipal council decided to levy a beer tax, 1 Reichsmark per hectoliter, as of July 1.
+Effective as from December 11, 1927, at the request of the monastery, the tax on beer was reduced to 50 pfennig.